Houston White Collar Crimes Lawyer

 Wire fraud involves the use of wire communications in furtherance of a scheme to defraud.
 Wire communications can include transmissions over telephone lines, internet, email, television, or radio.
 If convicted of wire fraud, you could face jail time and a fine of up to $10,000.

 Most white collar crimes can be prosecuted at the state and federal level.
 If you are being investigated for a white-collar crime in Texas, you need a leading white collar crimes attorney that can handle both sets of charges.
 Houston white collar crime lawyer James Alston is a state and federal prosecutor who fights hard to defend the rights of his clients.
-He is well-respected throughout the Houston area for his tough but fair representation of his clients.
-Contact James Alston Law today for a consultation and to determine what options are available in your case.
+He is well-respected Houston criminal defense lawyer throughout the area for his tough but fair representation of his clients.
+Contact Alston Law today for a consultation and to determine what options are available in your case.